- Computer Science Home

 - You must file a leave of absence form if you will not be enrolled in any class for a semester or longer.
 Otherwise, you will be considered as having left the program.

 - To keep track of your progress, you must complete the Advising Sheet (in MS Word format) at the end of each semester before advancing to candidacy.

 - You must complete the Course Subsitution Form if you would like us to count 1) courses you plan to take at another university and 2) CSUSM Open Univesity or Extended Learning courses you took prior to your being admitted (which were not counted for another degree).

 - Please use this 600 level course rotation scheme with their pre-requisites.
 Use this form to plan out your courses

-- All students who have completed all 4 core courses must submit the name of the advisor to the Graduate Advising Coordinator before the second week of Fall.
+- As soon as you have completed all pre-requisite courses and the 4 core courses, you must submit the name of the advisor to the Graduate Advising Coordinator.
 No exceptions.
 The advisor will help you choose elective courses to prepare you for the advancement to candidacy.